Ircam-RnD/binauralFIR/README.md

 ## BinauralFIR node

-> Processing node which spatializes an incoming audio stream in three-dimensional space for binaural audio.
+> Processing audio node which spatializes an incoming audio stream in three-dimensional space for binaural audio.

 The binauralFIR node provides binaural listening to the user with three simple steps.
 The novelty of this library is that it permits to use your own HRTF dataset.
 This library can be used as a regular node - AudioNode - inside the [Web Audio API](http://www.w3.org/TR/webaudio/).
 You can connect the native nodes to the binauralFIR node by using the connect method to binauralFIR.input:

 ```js
 nativeNode.connect(binauralFIR.input);